Today’s trend in short sales on the Emerald Coast is "waiver of deficiency”.

 A short sale is where a property is sold without enough proceeds to pay off the mortgage debt.
 A "waiver of deficiency” is what happens if the lender accepts the short sale proceeds as payment in full, and cancels the balance of the debt.

-It used to be difficult to get waivers of deficiency from companies such as Bank of America and Chase.
+It used to be difficult to get waivers of deficiency from companies such as Bank of America (formerly Countrywide).

 Now it is getting a bit easier, albeit not less painful for the homeowner.
-Typically, a cash contribution or promissory note is required for the lender to issue a waiver.
+Typically, a cash contribution or promissory note is no longer required for the lender to issue a waiver.

 If a deficiency waiver is not issued, there is a chance the lender will pursue the borrower for the balance of the note after the short sale closes.
 They may sell the note to a collection agency and might seek all legal means to get the monies owed, including a deficiency judgment in Florida.